There are four tools used to select an area within the active layer. Three Shape selection tools and the Magic Wand selection tool.

 This tool allows elliptical or circular selections to be made.
 For more information on how to use this tool, see the Ellipse Select Tool section.

 The Magic Wand is used to select areas of the active layer that have similar colors.
-For more information on how to use this tool, see the Magic Wand section.
+For more information on how to use this tool, see the Magic Wand Tool section.

 The basic use of these tools is straightforward: click and drag the mouse cursor to create a selection shape.
 Releasing the mouse button relinquishes editing mode and fixes the selection.